monikase/AI_Ethics/Fairness_Implementation_Playbook/4_RCG.md

 - Decision‑support systems with human oversight
 - Predictive, ranking, and recommendation systems
 - Generative AI systems used in consequential contexts

-**Key principle:**
-This guide defines how to operationalize compliance, not what your system is allowed to do.

 ## Regulatory Compliance Guide Overview